bforbesc/the-data-scientist-compendium/1_Python_snippets.md

 # [![My Skills](https://skills.thijs.gg/icons?i=py)](https://skills.thijs.gg) python - snippets

 This file compiles snippets of code to deal with day-to-day data science tasks, be it cleaning, processing or visualizing data.
-Most items should have a link to the source of salvation (i.e., the source which solved my problem).
+Most items should have a link to the source of "salvation" (i.e., the source which solved my problem).
 If there is no link it means that it is either an original (i.e., I had to figure it out myself) or I simply lost the link.
-The code ranges from basic knowledge (when I started coding), to more challenging tasks which required some little hacks to get the job done.
+The code ranges from basic knowledge (from when I started coding), to more challenging tasks which required some little hacks to get the job done.
 As a true ptyhonist-data-scientist I frequently recurr to [Pandas](https://pandas.pydata.org/) and [NumPy](https://numpy.org/) so I assume you have previouslly installed the libraries and ran the following code:

 ```python
 import pandas as pd